Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Application: Tax Competition between US States

+We use a counterfactual exercise to contrast how shocks to tax setting in a given state propagate under $\hat{W}_{econ}$, relative to what would have been predicted under $W_{geo}$.
+We do so for both static and dynamic estimates of $\hat{W}_{econ}$.
+We focus on South Carolina (SC), a state with one of the highest out-degree, as shown in Figure 2.
+We consider a scenario in which SC exogenously increases its taxes per capita by $10$\%.
+We measure the differential change in equilibrium state taxes in state $j$ under the two network structures using the following statistic:

+so that positive (negative) values imply equilibrium taxes being higher (lower) under $\hat{W}_{econ}$.\footnote{ For $W_{geo}$, we calculate the counterfactual at $\hat{\rho}_{GMM}=.452$, the endogenous effect parameter estimated in our preferred specification, Column 4 of Table 2.}

+Starting with the static case, Panel A of Figure 6 shows for each mainland US state the spillover effects through the economic network of tax competition.
+This highlights positive spillovers on tax rates in many states that are not geographic neighbors of SC.
+Panel B graphs $\Upsilon _{j}$ to make precise how spillovers derived from $\hat{W }_{econ}$ diverge from those predicted under $W_{geo}$.
+In $26$ states, $ \Upsilon _{j}$ is smaller than $.01$\% because both networks predict negligible spillovers to those states.
+In the remaining $22$ mainland states, there is a wide discrepancy between the equilibrium state tax rates predicted under $\hat{W}_{econ}$ relative to $W_{geo}$: $\Upsilon _{j}$ varies from $-1$ to $4.03$.
+The long-run effect in SC itself is also higher under $\hat{W}_{econ}$ than under $W_{geo}$.
+The former states that given feedback effects, the long-run increase in tax rates in SC from a $10$\% increase is $ 11.4$\%, while the geographically based network implies a smaller equilibrium increase of $10.3$\%.

-Finally, in the Appendix, we contrast how shocks to tax setting in a given state propagate under the identified interactions matrix $\hat{W}_{econ}$, relative to what would have been predicted under a\ postulated network structure based on $W_{geo}$.
-As $\hat{W}_{econ}$ is spatially more dispersed than $W_{geo}$, the general equilibrium effects might be very different under the two network structures.
-We therefore discuss the implications for tax inequality under $\hat{W}_{econ}$ and the $W_{geo}$ counterfactual.
+As $\hat{W}_{econ}$ is spatially more dispersed than $W_{geo}$, the general equilibrium effects are different under the two network structures.
+Table 5 summarizes the general equilibrium implications for tax inequality under $\hat{W}_{econ}$ and the $W_{geo}$ counterfactual.
+The average tax rate increase under $\hat{W}_{econ}$ is three times that estimated under $W_{geo}$.
+Moreover, the dispersion of tax rates across states increases under $\hat{W}_{econ}$ relative to $W_{geo}$.
+Finally, assuming interactions are based solely on geographic neighbors, we miss the fact that many states have relatively small tax increases.

+We can repeat the exercise using the dynamically estimated economic network.
+Throughout, we calculate the general equilibrium effects of the \emph{same} policy experiment: SC increasing its taxes per capita by $10$\%.
+These general equilibrium effects vary over the sample period because the strength of social interactions in tax competition vary ($\widehat{\rho }_{GMM}$), as shown in Figure 3, and identified economic neighbors vary over time ($\hat{W}_{econ}$), as shown in Figure 4.
+The results are summarized in Figure 7.
+Placing weight on the early or later part of the sample generates similar changes in average tax rates and their variance in general equilibrium -- with both being lower than simulated under the static model.
+Placing more weight on the middle of the sample period generates higher changes in average tax rates and their variance in general equilibrium.